celilaslan/haberlesme_projesi/README.md

 		- If needed, kill the PID shown by `ss -ltnp` and retry.
 	- Windows:
 		- `.\\dev.ps1 down`
-		- Use `Get-NetTCPConnection -State Listen | ? { $_.LocalPort -in 5555,5556,5557,5558,... }` and `Stop-Process -Id <PID>` as needed.
+		- Use `Get-NetTCPConnection -State Listen | ? { $_.LocalPort -in 5555,5556,5557,5558,5565,5566,5575,5576,... }` and `Stop-Process -Id <PID>` as needed.

 - **Windows script execution policy**:
 	- If PowerShell blocks scripts, run in the current session: `Set-ExecutionPolicy -Scope Process Bypass`.

 ## Deployment (Linux Service)
 The `telemetry_service` can be installed and run as a `systemd` background service on modern Linux distributions.
-It will listen for both ZMQ and UDP telemetry.
+It will listen for both ZMQ and per-UAV UDP telemetry on their respective ports.

 1.  **Run the installer with sudo:**
     ```bash